DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-MParro/README.md

     - "For all"

 ## Week 3
-- This week I was introduced to a new topic called the Rules of Inference.
+- This week I was introduced to a new topic called the **Rules of Inference**.
 - There are different forms of Rules of Inference:
   - Modus Ponens
   - Modus Tollens